 This post may contain affiliate links.
 Please see our full Disclosure Policy for details.

-Sweet, bubbly, and aromatic, this fruity Moscato cocktail is steeped in citrus, berries, and kiwi, and is perfect for any springtime get-together!
+Sweet, bubbly, and aromatic, this fruity Spring Moscato Sangria is steeped in citrus, berries, and kiwi, and is perfect for any springtime get-together!

-Spring is heeeeeeeeeeere!
-And in full force!
-We had the most incredibly beautiful spring weather down here in sunny Florida this past weekend, and it’s put me in the most relaxed mood.
+Spring is here and in full force!
+We’ve had the most incredibly beautiful spring weather down here in sunny Florida this past week, and it’s put me in the most relaxed mood.

 It’s weather like this that makes me appreciate my home state.
 Fall is my favorite season down here, but early spring is a close second – when it’s not 90 degrees, at least.